 About the Program

-As part of its Climate Action Plan Framework, the city of Phoenix aims to create a network of cool corridors across its communities to encourage movement from residential homes to various areas across the city that is safe and environmentally-conscious.
-This goal will be made possible by the implementation of the Cool Corridors Program.
+As part of its Climate Action Plan Framework, the city of Phoenix aims to create a safe and environmentally conscious network of cool corridors across its communities.
+This is part of a multi-point climate strategy that aims to encourage safe movement from residential homes to various areas across the city.

 Identifying and Prioritizing